 The war continues to this day, with each side fighting over every new arrival, for a single child could tip the scales.
 Earthsong used to be able to pull a child to an exact location, but since the arrival of Beluosus, he pulls at the energies she uses, ensuring only that they arrive within a particular radius of the Haven, the hidden fortress where the throne and the manifest stone are kept safe.
 Beluosus himself has not been seen in centuries, choosing to act through his minions instead.
 The motivations of his initial attack are still unknown, but the threat of his continued presence is most certain.

-Aside from her comic making, Crystal enjoys playing her guitar - or rather would enjoy playing her guitar if her sons would let her - reading, mythology, Star Trek, henna tattooing, collecting fonts, cartoons, comics, coconut, concerts, cooking and alliteration with a side of pun.
-She thinks of herself as a "Tomgeek", a woman whose interests lie in the stereotypically geeky male domain, which inspired her to found the all-female webcomic collective, tomgeeks.com, in November 2007, which is open to any female creator.
+Aside from her comic making, Crystal enjoys playing her guitar - or rather would enjoy playing her guitar if her sons would let her - reading, mythology, Star Trek, henna tattooing, collecting fonts, cartoons, comics, coconut, concerts, cooking, and alliteration with a side of pun.
+She thinks of herself as a "Tomgeek", a woman whose interests lie in the stereotypically geeky male domain, which inspired her to found the all-female webcomic collective, tomgeeks.com, which ran from 2007-2012.

 Born in 1980, she was married in April 2006, has two

 maniac adorable boys, and is currently persuing a career in the eternally underappreciated profession of a full-time mom while moonlighting as a comic artist.
 Needless to say, Crystal has yet to become a museum curator or teacher, but life seldom turns out as expected, eh?